tu-darmstadt-ros-pkg/workspace_scripts/README.md

 ```

 ## Autostart
-Autostart is a very complex and difficult topic and comes with a lot of issues at different layers which has to solved reliably.
+Autostart is a very complex and difficult topic and comes with a lot of issues at different layers which has to be solved reliably.
 Hence, the currently known best-practice method using *roswss* is demonstrated next.

 ### Overview: Call Chain
 The autostart procedure follows the call chain in the drawing below: